- Policy Development

 Be a part of the Farm Bureau Agriculture Contact Team.
 Get updates on issues important to farmers and ranchers; respond to action alerts on pending legislation and regulation.

 Florida Farm Bureau advocates on behalf of farm families on the local, state and national levels.
 We represent farmers and the rural communities.
 By advocating for the programs and policies that help farmers and ranchers prosper, we help to protect domestic food production and Florida’s natural resources.
-Farmers and ranchers help to generate an annual statewide economic impact of $148 billion.
+Farmers and ranchers help to generate an annual statewide economic impact of $149 billion.
 They maintain greenspace, conserve water and preserve wildlife habitat.
 Our members are instrumental in helping us work together to accomplish our legislative goals that benefit all Floridians.
-To make a difference in your community, get involved by contacting your.
+To make a difference in your community, get involved by contacting your local county Farm Bureau.

 Advocacy is a powerful and necessary tool for the implementation of Farm Bureau policy.
-Our National Affairs Team works closely with our Florida Congressional delegation and the 352.374.1543.on federal legislative priorities that affect farmers and ranchers.
-For more information on national issues, please contact our National Affairs team at
+Our National Affairs Team works closely with our Florida Congressional delegation and the American Farm Bureau on federal legislative priorities that affect farmers and ranchers.
+For more information on national issues, please contact our National Affairs team at 352.374.1543.

 Our advocacy efforts are based on policy set forth by the actual farmers and ranchers of Florida who vote every year to adopt, reject, or change policies ranging from labor to environmental protection to the Farm Bill.
-Please reference theand the for our stances on hot topics of discussion.
+Please reference the Florida Farm Bureau policy book and the American Farm Bureau policy book for our stances on hot topics of discussion.

-Our FBACT grassroots program allows you to stay informed on issues that impact you.
+Our Farm Bureau Agriculture Contact Team (FBACT) grassroots program allows you to stay informed on issues that impact you.
 You will receive legislative, regulation and policy updates electronically.
 When important issues that require messages to our Congressional delegation or state legislators are needed, we’ll email you an Action Alert.
 The alert will include talking points and will automatically send your message to the correct person.
 Participate and sign up here.

 Field to the Hill